Orthopaedic Nurses Certification Board (ONCB) Metabolic/Inflammatory/Tumors Practice Exam

 Question: 1 / 400

-What chronic condition is a recognized risk factor for the development of osteoporosis?
+What is a significant risk factor for developing osteoporosis?

 Next Question